malucor/Calculadora/README.md

 # Calculadora
-Programa no Python que simula uma calculadora.
+Python program that simulates a calculator.